JingxuanGeng/JingxuanGeng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This is Jingxuan Geng's home on the web!
+Welcome to my personal website.

 I am an incoming fifth-year Ph.D. candidate at Fox School of Business, Temple University.
+I will be the job market at 2023 Fall.

 [Personal Page from Temple](https://www.fox.temple.edu/directory/jingxuan-geng)